-Orlando by Virginia Woolf is one of those books that I can understand why it’s so celebrated but that I didn’t particularly enjoyed reading.
+Orlando by Virginia Woolf is one of those books that I can understand why it’s so celebrated but that I didn’t particularly enjoy reading.
 The messages conveyed are quite relevant and thought-provoking.
 However, I didn’t really feel a strong connection with any of the characters nor was I gripped by the story being told.

 The book is a fictional biography about Orlando, who at the beginning of the tale is a sixteen-year-old noble boy from the 16th century.
 He loved being alone, was shy and wrote poetry.
 For a period of time he went to live at Queen Elizabeth’s court and she was very fond of him.
 He got engaged to Lady Margaret when King James was the one sitting on the throne, but one day he meets the muscovite Sasha, who becomes the only one he wants to pay attention to.
 He stops being clumsy and is full of grace.
 However, their story doesn’t have a happy ending.

 Afterwards Orlando chooses to live in solitude, wants to avoid falling in love and is eager to spend his time only in the company of books.
 In fact, he loves reading and aspires to be a poet, what was uncommon at the time.

 “Many people of his time, still more of his rank, escaped the infection and were thus free to run or ride or make love at their own sweet will.
 But some were early infected by a germ said to be bred of the pollen of the asphodel and to be blown out of Greece and Italy (…).
 It was the fatal nature of this disease to substitute a phantom for reality, so that Orlando (…) had only to open a book for the whole vast accumulation to turn to mist.”